virgilvox/node-onedrive-unofficial/README.md

 var account = null; // use built-in easy authentication
 ```

 The examples below use the built-in app ID.
 These assume that you have already signed in using the command line **signin** command described in *Getting started*.
-If you'd like to use your own, see instructions at the bottom.

 **Upload ./localfolder/foo.txt to /destination.txt**